 SI.
-No. ltem Impact Impact (Reason) Mitigation / Enhancement 1 Loss of water bodies Not significant as no major water bodies is fully affected Part or acquisition of source of water Land acquisition to be minimized with provision of retaining walls Relocation of ground / surface water sources 2 Alternation of cross drainage Very low impact One major bridge over existing causeway Widening of minor bridges and culverts Construction of new bridges and bridging of existing causeways, there will be an improvement in the drainage characteristics of the project area 3 Runoff and drainage Direct impact Siltation of water bodies Reduction in ground Silt fencing to be provided Recharge well to be provided to compensate the loss of previous
+No. ltem Impact Impact (Reason) Mitigation / Enhancement 1 Loss of water bodies Not significant as no major water bodies is fully affected Part or acquisition of source of water Land acquisition to be minimized with provision of retaining walls Relocation of ground / surface water sources 2 Alternation of cross drainage Very low impact over existingbridging ofcausewaythere will be• Widening of minorthe drainage Construction of new bridges and bridging of existing causeways, there will be an improvement in the drainage characteristics of the project area 3 Runoff and drainage Direct impact Siltation of water bodies Reduction in ground Silt fencing to be provided Recharge well to be provided to compensate the loss of previous